 1. Determine whether a woman is pregnant

 !
-If a detected ovulation is followed by temperature values staying elevated beyond expected period, combined with high hCG-levels (positive pregnancy test), Natural Cycles will confirm a pregnancy and calculate a due date.
+If a detected ovulation is followed by temperature values staying elevated beyond the expected period, combined with high hCG-levels (positive pregnancy test), Natural Cycles will confirm a pregnancy and calculate a due date.

 2. Natural Cycles can identify conception date